 Data migration and synchronization

-Tablestore allows you to seamlessly migrate heterogeneous data from your applications to Tablestore.
-You can also synchronize the data from Tablestore to services such as Object Storage Service (OSS).
+You can seamlessly migrate or synchronize data from third-party systems to Tablestore.
+You can also synchronize data from Tablestore to other Alibaba Cloud services, such as Object Storage Service (OSS).

 |Data import||Overview||You can use Tablestore Sink Connector to batch import data from Apache Kafka to a data table or time series table in Tablestore.|